Right now, there are just two choices: Egalitarian and Complementarian.

 I’m not going to start pointing out who says what and debating the merits or issues with each point, because if I wanted to argue with those bloggers, writers, scholars, I’d take it up with them, instead of assaulting them publicly.

 And you’ll notice that neither “camp” really wants to talk about head coverings, although some complementarians require them.
+And some complementarians do not allow their girl children to attend college.
+For real.

 And I have a problem with taking PART of the Bible and applying it to mean what we want it to, ignoring other parts of what is written.